Do I Need an Inspection to Install an Outdoor Handrail?

 Install the escutcheons around the mounting brackets for a completed look that conceals the fasteners.

-How to Install a Handrail on a Concrete Wall
+How to Install a Handrail on Concrete Wall

 Wall-mounted handrails may take a little longer to install than other styles, but many people think they look better.
+While the process differs slightly from installing a handrail on concrete steps, the principles remain the same.
 Another benefit is they don’t take up any space, which makes them a great option in limited-space scenarios.
-Check out our detailed guide for more information on installing wall-mounted handrails.

 Wall-mounted handrails are a space-saving way to provide safety and improve the look of exterior stairs.
-We offer small and large wall handrails to fit your specific needs.
+Consider both small and large options to fit your specific needs.

 For a securely mounted handrail, you need to mount the anchors into a stud.
 Find the studs in the wall and mark where the diagonal line crosses the stud.
 Make two marks, one close to the top stair and one close to the bottom.

-With the studs marked, you need to mount the wall anchors provided in your kit to the wall.
+With the studs marked, you need to mount the wall anchors to the wall.
 It may help to leave them a little loose so you can make any needed adjustments during the next step with ease.

-With the wall anchors in place, you can mount the handrail with the self-tapping screws provided in your kit.
-If you purchased your handrail from somewhere else, you might need to purchase self-tapping screws from a local hardware store.
+With the wall anchors in place, you can mount the handrail with self-tapping screws.
+If needed, you can purchase self-tapping screws from a local hardware store.

 Why You Should Install a Wrought Iron Handrail